 4.7/5.0

-• Earn a $250 statement credit after you spend $5,000 in qualifying purchases on your card within the first 6 months of Card Membership.
+Earn a $250 statement credit after you spend $3,000 in purchases on your Card in your first 3 months.

-• Get an approval decision in as little as 30 seconds
+Get an application decision in as little as 30 seconds

 The Blue Business Cash™ Card from American Express offers a flat bonus rate with an annual cap versus the tiered rewards from the Ink Business Cash® Credit Card.
 The Blue card’s signup bonus is much smaller than the Chase card’s but provides a more flexible spending limit.